kimwalisch/primecount/README.md

 Once this is done one starts sieving (e.g. using the segmented sieve of Eratosthenes) from there on until one finds the actual nth prime.
 The author has implemented ```primecount::nth_prime(n)``` this way.
-In practice most time is spend by the prime counting function so the calculation of the nth prime is about as fast as counting the primes below the nth prime.
+In practice most time is spent by the prime counting function so the calculation of the nth prime is about as fast as counting the primes below the nth prime.

 ### Timings